 Improving the Quality of Lidar Data in Global Mapper

-As with any commodity or raw material, the quality of lidar or point cloud data has a direct bearing on the quality of its derivative products.
+As with any commodity or raw material, the quality of lidar or point cloud data directly affects the quality of its derivative products.
 A point cloud in which the positional accuracy is below the required standard will produce an inaccurate Digital Terrain Module (DTM); misclassified points will result in a misrepresentation of any extracted vector features; an overly dense point cloud will create unnecessary coarseness in the corresponding raster surface; noise points falling either above or below the expected elevation range will likely corrupt any subsequent analysis or data processing workflow.

-Global Mapper’s Lidar Module, which is available as an optional add-on to the software, provides a plethora of tools for editing, filtering, and generally improving the quality of point cloud data.
-The updated point cloud can subsequently be utilized in the Module’s extensive range of analysis tools, or it can be exported to create an improved version of the lidar data as a final deliverable.
+Global Mapper Pro provides a plethora of tools for editing, filtering, and generally improving the quality of point cloud data.
+The updated point cloud can subsequently be utilized in Pro’s extensive range of analysis tools, or it can be exported to create an improved version of the lidar data as a final deliverable.

 Anyone who has imported a point cloud into Global Mapper will have seen that the simple act of loading the data triggers a dialog box in which numerous filtering options are available to limit the loaded point cloud to a more relevant subset.
 While this is a convenient utility for filtering while loading, in most situations, a preliminary analysis of the characteristics of the full dataset is required to make informed decisions about which points to remove.